Part V

 Navigating the Impact

-When you encounter these armors in the wild (or in the mirror), use the Sage’s Compass:
+When you encounter these armors in life (or in the mirror), use the Sage’s Compass:

 See the Wound, Judge the Action:

-- “But I will not allow you to belittle me to polish it.”
+- “But I will not let you cut me to defend it.”
 (Boundary).

 Refuse the Dance: